 As a playwright, Spenser is under his second commission with South Coast Repertory.
 His first, the Elizabeth George Commission, led to the writing of A Million Tiny Pieces, a fast-flying ensemble comedy which has since been developed at both the Pacific Playwrights Festival and the Colorado New Play Festival.
 Other plays include Plainclothes, Merge, The Spin, and Primer.
 His one-acts and short plays have been produced around the world.
+He’s also the Book Writer of Ghost Army: A New Musical, in collaboration with songwriters Sarah Mangum and Danny Wirick.

 He has taught at Acting Studio Chicago, serves as guest lecturer at various organizations and universities, and has written monologues for the Vagabond School’s on-camera intensive.
 He is proud to be represented by both WME + Heroes and Villains Entertainment.